-Homework is compulsory for mathematics, reading and all Post-16 subjects; teachers should allow seven days for this to be completed.
-Students are then able to choose which day they do the tasks assigned.
-In addition to this, a 'Home Learning Menu' is offered which is designed in such a way as to allow students and their families to fit home learning around their busy family schedules.
+Home Learning is compulsory for Mathematics, Reading and all IGCSE and Post-16 subjects; teachers should allow seven days for this to be completed.
+Students are then able to choose which day they do the Home Learning assigned.
+In addition to this, Home Learning may be offered by other subjects which is optional to complete.

-For the large majority of tasks on the menu, students are expected to self-mark their home learning; the subject teacher should review this at the end of the half term and reward students for completion.
+For the large majority of tasks, students are expected to self-mark their Home Learning; the subject teacher should review this, feedback and reward students for completion.